rperera12/MachineLearning_Framework_Microstructure_Characterization/README.md

 ## Pretrained Models/Weights
-The pretrained weights and models can be found in the "Pretrained-weights" directory.
+The pretrained weights and models can be found at https://drive.google.com/drive/folders/1QebmbTBFOvzmRISkUmkYTzFiQEpCnbsD

+Please, download the required pretrained weights and save them in the "/Pretrained_weights/" directory.

 Classifier CNN   -  <pore_vs_grain_weights.pth>